About the Bill

 Evidence

 The Scottish Youth Parliament asked young people how they felt about the Bill through an online survey.
-The responses have been compiled in a summary.
+The responses were compiled in a summary.

 Correspondence